Trade Regulations of USA

 The US rigorously enforces laws on dumping.
-When the US Department of Commerce (DOC) determines that a class of foreign goods in the US at less than its fair value, an anti-dumping (AD) duty investigation may be conducted.
+When the US Department of Commerce (DOC) determines that a class of foreign goods is sold in the US at less than its fair value, an anti-dumping (AD) duty investigation may be conducted.
 If all the determinations are affirmative, the DOC will issue a duty order.
 On the other hand, countervailing (CV) duty orders provide relief from the adverse price impacts of imports that receive foreign government subsidies.
 CV duty orders impose extra duties on those imports under Sections 701-709 of the Tariff Act.

 Entry documents must be filed within 15 calendar days of the date that the shipment arrives at a US port of entry, unless an extension is granted.
 Entry documents include the following:

 - A bill of lading, airway bill, or carrier’s certificate (naming the consignee for customs purposes) as evidence of the consignee’s right to make entry.

 - A commercial invoice obtained from the seller, which shows the value and description of the merchandise.
 A pro forma invoice may be submitted when the commercial invoice cannot be produced (please see the section on Invoices in Guide to Doing Business with the US for additional information).

 - Entry Manifest (CBP Form 7533) or Entry / Immediate Delivery (CBP Form 3461).

 - Packing lists, if appropriate, and other documents necessary to determine whether the merchandise may be admitted.